Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Basic Types: Array (9/29)
-"Literal arrays are created at parse time and are read-only:"
+Literal arrays are created at parse time and are read-only:

 ```smalltalk
 #(1 2 3).
 "Output: #(1 2 3)"